 Exterior Shut-Off’s/Curb Stop - Outside of each building, on or near the boulevard, close to the ground, there should be a water “curb-stop.”
 Curb stops are important, as they are a back-up for the interior water shut-off and allow the Public Works Department to turn-off water service without entering the property (which could be very important if a leak is found and the property owner can’t be reached).
 Per City Ordinance 405.03, curb stops must be in good repair.

 The Public Works Department requests at least 48 hours notice for a water shut-off, though every effort will be made to accommodate customer needs and emergency needs.
 Please call 320/563-4110 to schedule an appointment.
+The City of Wheaton requires that the property owner (or a representative) be present when turning-off the water.
+An interior water meter read will be taken and used for final billing purposes.

 C. Turning-On Water Service

 The Public Works Department requests that an appointment be made to have water service turned-on.
 A property owner, tenant, or authorized representative must be present in order for the water to be turned-on, in case leaks are detected and a meter read will be taken.
 Please call 320/563-4110 to scheduled an appointment.
+The City of Wheaton requires that the property owner (or a representative) be present when turning-on the water.

 V. Rates